The European Union Ecolabel Award Scheme

 The voluntary nature of the scheme means that it does not create barriers to trade.
 On the contrary - many producers find that it gives them a competitive advantage.

 Ecolabel criteria are not based on one single factor, but on studies which analyse the impact of the product or service on the environment throughout its life-cycle, starting from raw material extraction in the pre-production stage, through to production, distribution and disposal.

 The flower logo helps manufacturers, retailers and service providers gain recognition for good standards, while helping purchasers to make reliable choices.

 The EU Ecolabel is part of a broader action plan on Sustainable Consumption and Production and Sustainable Industrial Policy adopted by the Commission on 16 July 2008.

-A biannual News Alert is published and available on the EU Ecolabel website, alternatively you can subscribe online to have it sent to you direct.
+A news section is available on the EU Ecolabel website, alternatively you can subscribe online to have news sent to you direct.

 ESTABLISHED PRODUCT GROUPS ARE:

 (Always consult www.ecolabel.eu for the most up to date listing)

 Absorbent hygiene products